-The Department of Communicative Disorders and Deaf Studies master’s education program in speech-language pathology at California State University, Fresno is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Master of Arts in Speech-Language Pathology Program at California State University, Fresno is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 ASHA (American Speech-Language and Hearing Association)

 This national agency issues a certificate of clinical competence (CCC) to speech-language pathologists and/or audiologists who have graduated with a master's degree from an accredited institution and who have completed a 1-year residency called a clinical fellowship year (CFY).To obtain the CCC, individuals must pass the Praxis II Speech-Language Pathology Test.